How was Iceland formed and why there is volcanic activity in Iceland?

 The geographical location of Iceland on the Mid-Atlantic Ridge and above one of the hotspots in Earth’s mantle where the Eurasian and the North American tectonic plates are constantly spreading apart – result in strong volcanism and abundance of volcanic formations.

-There is balance in nature and once the crust is melted in one spot on Earth, it has to get out to the surface elsewhere: in form of mountains as a result of tectonic movements or as a new island in the middle of ocean.
-This is exactly the process in which Iceland was created in the middle of the Atlantic Ocean when two tectonic plates started to spread out – lava from the mantle plum came out of to the surface and new land started to be built.
+There is balance in nature and once the crust is melted in one spot on Earth, it has to get out to the surface elsewhere: in form of mountains as a result of tectonic movements or as a new island in the middle of the ocean.
+This is exactly the process in which Iceland was created when two tectonic plates started to spread out – lava from the mantle plum came out of to the surface and new land started to be built.
 Iceland is one of youngest lands on Earth and it’s still in a process of forming.
 As the tectonic plates are continuing to spread several earthquakes and eruptions take place.

-Now, In Iceland the remains of the previous eruptions of now dormant volcanoes are being turned into touristic attractions that allow people to have once-in-a-life-time experience to enter to a volcano or to have a walk inside a lava tube.
+Now, In Iceland, the remains of the previous eruptions of now-dormant volcanoes are being turned into touristic attractions that allow people to have a once-in-a-life-time experience to enter to a volcano or to have a walk inside a lava tube.

 How lava tubes are created?